fpelaezt/devops/AWS/aws-certifications/architect/Guide6-Identity_and_Access_Management_IAM.md

 * For Application you can use AWS Directory Service, For Mobile Application you can use Amazon Cognito
 * AWS Partner Network provides several tools to manage IAM
 * Types of permissions
  * Identity-Based
  * Resource-Based

 * Principals
   * An entity allowed to interact with AWS resources
   * Types
     * Root User
-      * Default user, Complete Access.
+      * Default user, Full Access.
 Don't use on a regular basics, even for administrative tasks
     * IAM Users
       * Individual, system or application.
 Persist with no expiration
     * Roles/Temporary Security Tokens
       * Actor with specific privileges for a fixed duration of time
-      * Can be authenticated by AWS or External system
+      * Can be authenticated by AWS or External System
       * Provide temporary Token from AWS Security Token Service (STS) API (AssumeRole, AssumeRoleWithWebIdentity, AssumeRoleWithSAML)
       * SAML is used for Single Sign-On
       * Range from 15min - 36hours.
 Default 12 hours